 You can shred receipts once you verify your bank or credit card statement is correct or the warranty or return period has passed.
 For receipts that relate to home or business expenses, you will want to hold onto those until you sell the house or business.

 For receipts you plan to hold on to for a long time, like home or business expenses, you might want to consider scanning them into a digital file.
 This is because over time, the ink on the receipts tends to fade and a blank receipt isn’t going to do you much good.

 Any records relating to the purchase of your home or renovations to your home should be kept until you sell the house.
 This is because the money you spend improving your house will adjust the cost basis for you, which affects your capital gains.

 More Involved Financial Statements

 Keep all returns, deductible receipts, and any other tax document for seven years.
 You may even want to keep them permanently.
 The IRS has seven years to audit you if they feel that you made an error on your return.

 Additionally, the IRS has six years to challenge your return if they feel you under reported gross income by 25% or more, and there is no time limit on how far back you can get audited if the IRS feels that you filed a fraudulent return.

 Lastly, you have three years to re-file a return if you made an error and are claiming a refund.

 In the case of house or car insurance, you only need to keep the financial statements until you get your new policy, then you can toss the old papers.
 In the case of life insurance however, you should keep that forever.

-It used to be each year, you received a statement from Social Security updating you on your estimated benefit when you retired.
+It used to be each year that you received a statement from Social Security updating you on your estimated benefit when you retired.
 Now all of this can be found online.
-For me – again, I might be crazy – I print out my statement and keep it until I print out the new statement the following year.
+It is up to you if you want to print this out or not.

 Other Documents To Consider